snphillips/led-candle/README.md

 - Connect the Adafruit ItsyBitsy MO Express into your computer via USB (ensure it's a USB data cable).

-- Using the Arduino IDE, open `led-candle.ino`.
+- Using the Arduino IDE (Finder → Applications → Arduino IDE), open `led-candle.ino`.

 - Select Adafruit ItsyBitsy MO Express from the Tools->Board menu.
   Next go into the Tools -> Programmer menu and select the USBtinyISP programmer.

-- Upload `led-candle.ino` to the Adafruit ItsyBitsy board by pressing the tiny button on the Adafruit ItsyBitsy.
+- Upload `led-candle.ino` to the Adafruit ItsyBitsy board by navigating to Sketch -> Upload.
+If that fails, try pressing the tiny button on the Adafruit ItsyBitsy.
 Within eight seconds, select Sketch > Upload Using Programmer.
 Wait until you see the message "Done uploading".
   If your code uploaded successfully, at the end of the output message you'll see a paragraph like this:

 `Verify successful